v0.12.3 · Apache 2.0 · TypeScript + JavaScript

 Build tools for food banks, legal aid, refugee services, and community groups.
 Generate case files, intake forms, and service records in a format that works with free office software.

-Three ways to work with .odt files
+Thirteen ways to work with ODF files

 import { OdtDocument } from "odf-kit";